pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_300.md

 ## Introduction - Remote Agent Install and On-prem to On-prem database Synchronization

 This lab covers installation and configuration of DIPC remote agent along with synchronization of two on-prem database schemas.
 Agents allow synchronization of data from sources outside Oracle Cloud.
-Two VMs within Ravello will be used to simulate a DIPC instance and an On-Prem database servers.
 The target and source schemas will reside in the same database.
 These labs are being done in the GSE environment.

 This lab supports the following use cases: